secretgraph/secretgraph/README.md

 It is a fallback API in case a cluster is not allowed to be read by tokens.
 The contents are limited to PublicKey types

+## Shortcut creation of keys

+With keys argument a keypair can be created or a privatekey associated with a publickey Specified references are automagically distributed between privatekey and publickey

 ## Special references

 -   group "key": extra holds encryped shared key